intellisense/django-joyride/README.md

   * Same settings as ``JOYRIDE_JQUERY_URL``, it decide whether to include or not to include the jquery modernizr.

 * ``JOYRIDE_LIB_URL``
   * Set this to use latest version of ``zurb-joyride`` js library instead.
 This package already contains this library with some bug fixes.
-It is strongly suggested that you should not change this setting untill ``zurb-joyride`` apply some fixes which i have posted there, check status of [Issue 161](https://github.com/zurb/joyride/issues/161) and [Issue 167](https://github.com/zurb/joyride/issues/167)
+It is strongly suggested that you should not change this setting until ``zurb-joyride`` apply some fixes which I have posted there, check status of [Issue 161](https://github.com/zurb/joyride/issues/161) and [Issue 167](https://github.com/zurb/joyride/issues/167)

 Add joyride tours from admin
 ============================

-* The model and model fields are self explainatory.
+* The model and model fields are self explanatory.
 All model fields have help text for better understanding.
 Still if you want more documentation on it then check the comprehensive [documentation](http://zurb.com/playground/jquery-joyride-feature-tour-plugin) on ``zurb-joyride``
 * Following model fields are extra and comes in handy:
   * ``url_path``
     * The url e.g. ``/about/`` or url regex ``/abc/\d+/`` of the page for which you are creating the joyride tour.
-Later on you can use this as a paramter in template tags to filter joyrides based on ``request.path``
+Later on you can use this as a parameter in template tags to filter joyrides based on ``request.path``

   * The **BOTTLENECK** of ``zurb-joyride``
     * ``showJoyRideElement`` and ``showJoyRideElementOn`` fields